Milo1885/Tease-AI/README.md

 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 52

+Fixed bug where Glitter Contacts did not appear correctly during Multiple Edges they initiated

+Fixes added from Community Members:

+	Stefaf: Bugfix StackOverflowException
+		Added functionallity to prevent Timers from triggering oneself over and over again, while the TickEventHandler is running long procedures.

+    Stefaf: Bugfix image list not found (1885 Note: The code here is above my expertise, but it appears to fix crashes that would occur when Tease AI cannot locate Url Files, DislikedImageURLS or LikedImageURLS)

 # Changelog - Patch 51

 @RandomText() Can now be used multiple times per line